| Little Willow ( @ 2008-03-05 12:59:00 |

 Crashing Paradise

-Now hear this: Christopher Golden's Saints and Shadows Saga is for adults.
+Now hear this: Christopher Golden's Shadow Saga is for adults.
 In the vein of gothic, gutsy vampire stories, it contains death, vengeance, adult language, adult situations, and violence.
-The Saga should be read in order, though you could easily read the last book independently.
+The Saga should be read in order, though you could easily read The Gathering Dark independently.

 Of Saints and Shadows